ghc-proposals/ghc-proposals/proposals/0000-first-class-modules.rst

 module ``Data`` which contains a module ``Set``.

-We could change the system so there *was* such a ``Data`` module. [#]_ However, there is also a scoping problem.
+We could change the system so there *was* such a ``Data`` module. [#]_ This would require constructing such virtual modules fora all the packages in the package database and then merging them.
+We can do this (as for the "ambiguous as" case), but it might create ambiguous names.
+However, we already have a mechanism for resolving this: `PackageImports`.
+An import with a package specifier should look in the *non*-merged virtual module from that package.

+However, there is also a scoping problem.
 If we want the dotted-name import ``import Data.Set`` to work as a qualified-name import, then there must be a module ``Data`` *in scope*